agda/agda/doc/user-manual/language/cubical.lagda.rst

   cong f p i = f (p i)

-Because of the way functions compute these satisfy some new definitional equalities compard to the Agda standard library:
+Because of the way functions compute these satisfy some new definitional equalities compared to the standard Agda definitions:

 .. code-block:: agda